themesberg/flowbite/content/getting-started/javascript.md

 There are two main ways you can use JavaScript to power the interactive UI components:

 - use the data attributes interface and include the Flowbite JavaScript via NPM or CDN
-- programatically create instances of the UI components and call methods and attach events to elements
+- programmatically create instances of the UI components and call methods and attach events to elements

 On this page you will learn how to leverage the Flowbite API to work with the interactivity part of the UI library and how you can customize the default behaviour of the UI components using JavaScript.